27

 • 2

 IMO, it seems like an unreasonable burden to say it's all or nothing.
 Even real laws, enforced by staff of thousands with budgets in the millions of dollars, can't uniformly enforce a rule.
 However, the best approach to making sure it is uniform is for everyday users like ourselves to flag occasions where the post notice should be applied or repealed.
-Jul 20, 2018 at 17:11
+Commented Jul 20, 2018 at 17:11

 5